How-To: Sending data to the Data Portal

 3. Add library to the project:

-Library Manager -> Add Library -> ifm_mobileIoT
+Library Manager -> Add Library -> Select or search for ifm_mobileIoT

 4. Resolve placeholder if necessary: